Located in Georgia’s Cobb County, the city of Kennesaw forms a part of the greater Atlanta region.

 For a greater understanding of the events around the American Civil War, pay a visit to Kennesaw’s very own Southern Museum.

-It occupies a historic barn that was once the site of a cotton gin (a machine used to separate the cotton fibres from the seeds).
+It occupies a historic barn that was once the site of a cotton gin (a machine used to separate the cotton fibers from the seeds).
 Inside, visitors will find an array of items relating to the Atlanta Campaign portion of the war.

 In 1862, the General was stolen by Unionist forces seeking to do damage to the southern railroads, resulting in a chase that has gone down in history for the daring of both sides.